 By remaining calm and knowing some basic first aid techniques, you can help your child overcome both the fear and the trauma of bites and stings.

 Facts about insect stings

 Bees, wasps, yellow jackets, and hornets belong to a class of insects called Hymenoptera.
 Most insect stings cause only minor discomfort.
-Stings can occur anywhere on the body and can be painful and frightening for a child.
-Yellow jackets cause the most allergic reactions in the U.S. Stings from these insects cause three to four times more deaths than poisonous snake bites, due to severe allergic reaction.
+Stings can happen anywhere on the body and can be painful and frightening for a child.
+Yellow jackets cause the most allergic reactions in the U.S. Stings from these insects cause 3 to 4 times more deaths than poisonous snake bites, due to severe allergic reaction.
 Fire ants, usually found in southern states, can sting multiple times, and the sites are more likely to become infected.

-The two greatest risks from most insect stings are allergic reaction (which can sometimes be fatal if the allergic reaction is severe enough) and infection (more common and less serious).
+The 2 greatest risks from most insect stings are allergic reaction (which can sometimes be fatal if the allergic reaction is severe enough) and infection (more common and less serious).

 What are the symptoms of an insect sting?

 The following are the most common symptoms of insect stings.
 However, each child may experience symptoms differently.
 Symptoms may include:

 Local skin reactions at the site or surrounding the sting, including the following: